 Surgeons performing minimally invasive spine surgery can do so in a less invasive way, providing many benefits after surgery for the patient.

 What Are The Benefits Of Minimally Invasive Spine Surgery?

 Minimally invasive spinal surgery typically allows for the same outcomes as conventional spine surgery.
 Benefits of minimally invasive back surgery include:

-Shorter hospital stay
+- Shorter hospital stay

-Reduced pain after surgery
+- Reduced pain after surgery

-Shorter recovery time and quicker return to daily activities
+- Shorter recovery time and quicker return to daily activities

-Every patient is evaluated individually.
+Although online resources can explain minimally invasive spine surgery and give a detailed account of its benefits and shortcomings, every patient is evaluated individually.
 Your surgeon will discuss the various treatment options available to you.

 Give us a call today for more information!